jez9999/gooeycarboncopy/_readme.txt

 ==================

 NOTES:
-- Please read _licence.txt for the licence under which this software and source code are distributed.
+- Please read CarbonCopy\Resources\licence.txt for the licence under which this software and source code are distributed.
 - When we update the version, remember to read _version.txt for places where we need to update the version number!